denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # Prerequisites
 ## Required files and data
 All these files should be downloaded into the same directory before following the rest of this document.
-The vcf file contains variants.
+The vcf file contains variants at only the genomic regions we are interested in.
 The gff contains annotations for the reference genome, and the fasta is of the reference and has been indexed to produce a .fai compatible with many tools like samtools and GATK

 |Directory|Files|